Covington Divorce Lawyer

 Whether you are responding to a spouse seeking a divorce or are the spouse petitioning for it, you need to consider what the dissolution of your marriage will entail.
 Issues around property division, temporary restraining orders, and spousal support (also known as alimony) are enough to worry about.
 If you have children, you’ll need to deal with issues surrounding child support, child custody, and visitation.

-Divorce is personal and emotional, and so much is at stake – don’t risk anything and seek a competent divorce lawyer in St. Tammany Parish to fight for your rights.
-At Olsen Law Office, attorney Lindsey S. Olsen can guide you through the divorce process from beginning to conclusion.
+Divorce is personal and emotional, and so much is at stake – don’t risk anything and seek a competent divorce lawyer in Covington to fight for your rights.
+At Lindsey S. Olsen, Attorney at Law, we can guide you through the divorce process from beginning to conclusion.
 We seek to empathize with our clients and help them overcome their struggles and make a positive difference in their lives.

 A 102 or no-fault divorce can be filed at any time by either spouse as a petition to end the marriage.
 No reason for ending the marriage needs to be provided or proved.
 These types of divorces are filed by people who haven’t been physically separated from their spouse for more than six months.